 Brake calipers: Brake calipers are a clamp that houses the brake fluid, brake pistons, and brake pads.
 With good and regular maintenance, brake calipers can last a long time.

 Brake drums: Brake drums are your vehicle's drum brake system.
 They are hollow and turn with your vehicle's wheels.
 Brake drums are built with longevity and, with proper care, can last for over 100,000 miles depending on the environment you drive in.

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
-We at Redhawk Auto Service in US recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.
+We at Redhawk Auto Service in Riverside recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.